 We’ve also seen scammers now target breach notifications.
 In other words, the moment a breach hits the news and gets publicity, too often now IDCARE sees scammers looking to impersonate the breached organisation by engaging people to inform them about the breach or impersonating business or government acting on behalf of the breached organisation (such as law enforcement).

-If you have received notification your details were exposed in a data breach and you receive a phone call, text message or email, remember the following:
+If you have received notification that your details were exposed in a data breach and you receive a phone call, text message or email, remember the following:

 Let your bank know.
 Most scammers and cybercriminals are after money.